matejchalk/better-enums/README.md

 #### Adding values (`Enum.extend`)

-To add values to a basic enum, pass in an array of values:
+To add values to a simple enum, pass in an array of values:

 ```ts
 const ROLE = Enum(['viewer', 'editor', 'admin']);